 The average cost of a move?

-Most companies are hourly based.
+Most moving companies are hourly based according to our friends on in Sydney – Reliable Sydney Removalists.
 They charge by the number of hours each booking takes.
 Also most of them have a minimum booking hour, which most of the time is 2 hours.
 If the job needs more than two hours to be completed they will charge by every half an hour extra according to their individual prices.

 So, it’s hard to say how much a service would cost you, which in most cases is the biggest problem between companies and customers once the service is completed.